Feature

 We’ll show how Command turns rollout status, coverage, and integrity signals into reviewer-safe proof.

-Bring one live request and we will show the path to action plan log without losing approvals, ownership, or reviewer context.
+Share one request and we will show the path to action plan log without losing approvals, ownership, or reviewer context.